MagnusThome/RejsaRubberTrac/README.md

-# RejsaRubberTrac - A wireless heat camera for tires
+# RejsaRubberTrac - A wireless thermal camera for tires

 *__Log and view tire temperature zones on race- and trackday cars__*